+NOTE: USE THIS VERSION STARTING WITH APRIL 2026 SAMPLE MONTH

 PROXY ID Is there somebody such as a family member or friend who is familiar with [SAMPLE MEMBER’S NAME]’s health care experiences?

 PROBE TO FIND OUT IF PERSON IS AVAILABLE IN HOUSEHOLD TO DO INTERVIEW.